borgbackup/borgbackup.github.io/releases/borg-1.1.rst

     Passing explicitly --files-cache with the old default: "mtime,size,inode" would avoid the slowdown, but is not advisable as "ctime" is better as it reflects both file contents and metadata changes, while "mtime" reflects only file contents changes.
-  - the --exclude-if-present option now supports tagging a folder with any file system object type (file, folder, etc.), instead of accepting only files as tags.
+  - The --exclude-if-present option now supports tagging a folder with any file system object type (file, folder, etc.), instead of accepting only files as tags.

-- borg upgrade: the short form of --inplace (-i) has been removed.
+- borg upgrade: The short form of --inplace (-i) has been removed.
-- borg delete: the short form of --cache-only (-c) has been removed.
+- borg delete: The short form of --cache-only (-c) has been removed.
 - "borg migrate-to-repokey" has been renamed to "borg key migrate-to-repokey" with no deprecation notice, since it is rarely and only manually used.

 Deprecated options and commands in Borg 1.1, which will be removed in Borg 1.2:

-- "borg change-passphrase" is deprecated, use "borg key change-passphrase" instead.
+- "borg change-passphrase" is deprecated; use "borg key change-passphrase" instead.
   "borg change-passphrase" will be removed in Borg 1.2.
 - borg create: the --keep-tag-files option has been deprecated in favour of the new --keep-exclude-tags option.
-  Both options have the same effect. --keep-tag-files will be removed in Borg 1.2.
+  Both options have the same effect. "--keep-tag-files" will be removed in Borg 1.2.
 - borg create: the --ignore-inode option has been deprecated in favour of --files-cache=... modes without "inode".
   --ignore-inode will be removed in Borg 1.2.
 - borg create: the --no-files-cache option has been deprecated in favour of --files-cache=disabled.